neurolaboratories/perf/README.md

 ### Get the results

-1. Http response timings will be available in open browser tab and in console output
+1. HTTP response timings will be available in open browser tab and in console output

-2. Processing durations will be available at `https://staging.neurolabs.ai/detection-job/${DETECTION_JOB_UUID}/performance` The page will show graph with processing times over last hour
+2. Processing durations will be available at `https://app.neurolabs.ai/detection-job/${DETECTION_JOB_UUID}/performance` The page will show graph with processing times over last hour